WilliamMauclet/Connect4/README.md

 On the other, the ConNET project uses a pattern-matching algorithm.

-The shape of the grid is as following:
+The shape of the grid is as follows:

 > ![The grid coordinates.](https://raw.githubusercontent.com/WilliamMauclet/Connect4/master/grid.png)